 I’ve always been fascinated with the raw numbers relating to the operational status and growth of Bitcoin, especially as we ride the rollercoaster of the adoption life cycle.
 This interest spurred me to create Statoshi.info in 2014 to track bitcoin metrics from the perspective of a full node.

-The one theme that I've taken away from all of these metrics is that 2020 was a growth year for Bitcoin.
-2019 was a quiet year of building; 2020 is when we saw perseverance pay off once again.
+The one theme that I've taken away from all of these metrics is that 2021 was a growth year for Bitcoin, though it was unlike previous cycles of retail hype and we persevered through some significant hiccoughs.

 General interest in educational resources remained low.
 This leads me to believe that recent growth in the exchange rate is spurred by a smaller number of high value investors rather than a flood of retail FOMO.

 I myself abandoned BitcoinTalk many years ago because I felt it was hard to find signal through the noise.
-It looks like user growth on that site continues to decelerate.
+It looks like user growth on that site continues to be modest.

 Academic interest continued to increase, which is great for the long-term prospects of this industry as we continue to gain a greater understanding of what we’re building.